lytics/grid/README.md

 func Example() {
   etcd, err := etcdv3.New(...)
   ...

   client, err := grid.NewClient(etcd, grid.ClientCfg{Namespace: "myapp"})
   ...

   grp := grid.NewListGroup("actor-1", "actor-2", "actor-3")

-  // first-one-wins
+  // Make a request to each actor in the group in parallel, first result
-  result, err := client.Broadcast(timeout, grp.Fastest(), &MyMsg{
+  // back cancels all the other requests. res, err := client.Broadcast(timeout, grp.Fastest(), &MyMsg{...})

-    ...
+  // Deliver to all actors in the group, retry just those that
-  })
+  // were not successful in the previous try, and fold new

-  // delivery to all actors in the group var res, tmp BroadcastResult var err error retry.X(numRetry, func() bool  {
+  // results into previous results. var res, tmp BroadcastResult var err error retry.X(numRetry, func() bool  {